Joe Stone on Radikal Records, Hot Productions, and Bringing Techno to America

 "So nine or ten months go by and the same thing keeps happening with every DJ I go see all over the country.
 I'm ready to give up the fuckin' thing, but I really believe in the record.
 There's something magic about it that lifts my spirits every time I hear it.
 I just can't figure out why no one else can hear it.

 "I take it to the clubs in NYC and they tell me they can't mix it with anything.
-Finally, I end up in California with this radio DJ called the Swedish Egil at Groove Radio in Santa Monica.
+Finally, I end up in California with this radio DJ called the Swedish Egil at a little Southern California radio station.

 "When I walk in, the place reminds of a funky little station in Miami.
 I hand this guy Swedish Egil the record, he looks at me and says, 'Oh!
 I been waiting for this record!
 Thank you, I'm so glad you've brought it.
 I'm gonna break this record.'